… once we have finished thinking them.

 This is the reason why brains with low speeds can remember more easily of what they have taken in.
-They may register as much as anyone else, however, not as many blocks of information are stored.
-Much of the information, which is not in their focus will get lost since it will be busy storing the important stuff.
+They may register as much as anyone else, however, not as many blocks of information are collected.
+Much of which is not in their focus will get lost since it will be busy storing the important stuff.

 In a computer, information is stored on the hard disk, in the same way as above.
-Blocks or packets of information are stored as they arrive at the disk controller.
+Blocks or packets of data are cached as they arrive at the disk controller.
 Blocks are stored at the nearest free place from where the disk reader/writer head has been active.

 All in a jumble, the same as in our brain.
-Actually, our brain is a bit better, it stores information in certain domains, discriminated according to topic and intensity.
+Actually, our brain is a bit better, it stores information in specific domains, discriminated according to topic and intensity.

 The fuller the disk gets, the slower the computer runs, because it needs the information stored.
 It takes longer to find the individual blocks and string them up, again.